Grouiiik/greatmaps/README.md

 GMap.NET adaptation for Command : Modern Air/Naval Operations

-* Same Latitude and longigute format as in the game
+* Same Latitude and longitude format as in the game
 * BingSatelliteMap selected by default
 * You can choose the destination folder